-&lt;sup>4 If there is a call establishment request to an unknown RBC any one of the possible RBCs can be an expected one.
+4 If there is a call establishment request to an unknown RBC any one of the possible RBCs can be an expected one.

-8. COMMUNICATION FUNCTIONAL MODULE
+8 COMMUNICATION FUNCTIONAL MODULE

-- 8.0.0.1 This chapter specifies the Communication Functional Module (CFM), its services, and the protocol stack based on circuit switched bearer services of GSM PLMNs and fixed networks.
-The CFM covers the OSI layers 4 (transport layer), 3 (network layer), and 2 (data link layer). - 8.0.0.2 NOTE: The service interface is not mandatory.
-The service primitives of Annex B describe the interface at a functional level only.
+- 8.0.0.1 This chapter specifies the Communication Functional Module (CFM), its services, and the protocol stack based on circuit switched and packet switched bearer services of GSM/GPRS and fixed networks.
+The CFM covers the OSI layers 4 (transport layer), 3 (network layer), and 2 (data link layer). - 8.0.0.2 Note: The service interface is not mandatory.
+The service primitives of Annex B describe the interface at a functional level only. - 8.0.0.3 If not explicitly stated, this chapter is valid only for the ETCS application.